getfexr/website/blog/2022-12-21-connect-fexr/index.md

 ## Connect Fexr

-### only button you need to manage your decentralized assets
+### Only button you need to manage your decentralized assets